The genus of a random bipartite graph: Genus of random bipartite graphs

 This means, together with (\ref{N}) and (\ref{good}), a.a.s. at least $N-\varepsilon_1\frac{p}{2}n_1n_2>(1-\delta)N$ vertices of $V(\mathcal{H})$ satisfy $(1-\delta)\Delta\leq\mathrm{deg}(x)\leq(1+\delta)\Delta$, so condition (1) holds for $\mathcal{H}$.

 To verify (2), let $e,f$ be two edges of $D$ that together belong to at least $\delta\Delta$ hyperedges in $\mathcal{H}$.
 This means that they are together in many closed trails of length $2i+2$.
-By Lemma \ref{lem:path} there exists an integer $K$ only depending on $i$, such that if we have more than $K$ closed trails of length $2i+2$ containing both $e$ and $f$, there exist two vertices $u$ and $v$, and at least $8i+2$ directed paths from $u$ to $v$ of length $l$, where $2\leq l\leq 2i$.
+We may assume that the number of these closed trails is more than $L = (2i\,K(2i,8i+2))^2$, where $K(.,.)$ is the value from Lemma \ref{lem:path}.
+Let us consider the subtrails of these closed trails from the endvertex of $e$ to the initial vertex of $f$ and the subtrails from the endvertex of $f$ to the initial vertex of $e$.
+One family of the subtrails, say the trails from the endvertex of $e$ to the initial vertex of $f$, contains at least $\sqrt{L} = 2iK(2i,2i+8)$ distinct trails, all of length at most $2i$.
+A subset of $K(2i,2i+8)$ of these trails has the same length $l\le 2i$.
+By Lemma \ref{lem:path}, there exist vertices $u$ and $v$ (possibly $u=v$), and at least $8i+2$ internally disjoint directed (closed) paths from $u$ to $v$ of length $l$, where $2\leq l\leq 2i$.

 Let $B$ be the number of vertex pairs $(u,v)\in V(D)^2$ such that there exist $8i+2$ internally disjoint directed paths from $u$ to $v$ of length $l$.
 Note that $p\ll n^{-\frac{2i-\varepsilon_1}{2i+1-\varepsilon_1}}<n^{-\frac{4i-1}{4i+1}}$ since $\varepsilon_1<1/2$.
 We have